How Do I Establish A Consistent Daily Routine For My Puppy?

 4.1.
 Establishing a Routine for Bathroom Breaks

-Puppies have small bladders and need frequent bathroom breaks, especially at a young age.
+Puppies have bladders and need frequent bathroom breaks, especially at a young age.
 Create a schedule that includes regular outings to designated potty areas throughout the day.
 Take your puppy outside first thing in the morning, after meals, and before bedtime.
 Additionally, establish a routine for bathroom breaks after play sessions or when your puppy shows signs of needing to go.

 4.2.
 Monitoring Signs of Needing to Relieve Themselves